 Vaginal estrogen is used to treat vaginal dryness, itching, and burning; painful or difficult urination; and sudden need to urinate immediately in women who are experiencing or have experienced menopause (change of life; the end of monthly menstrual periods).
-Femring® brand estradiol vaginal ring is also used to treat hot flushes ('hot flashes'; sudden strong feelings of heat and sweating) in women who are experiencing menopause.
+Femring® brand vaginal ring is also used to treat hot flushes ('hot flashes'; sudden strong feelings of heat and sweating) in women who are experiencing menopause.
 Premarin® brand vaginal cream is also used to treat kraurosis vulvae (a condition that may cause vaginal dryness and discomfort in women or girls of any age).
+Imvexxy® brand vaginal inserts are used for the treatment of dyspareunia (difficult or painful sexual intercourse) in menopausal women.
 Vaginal estrogen is in a class of medications called hormones.
 It works by replacing estrogen that is normally produced by the body.

 How should this medicine be used?

-Vaginal estrogen comes as a flexible ring and a tablet to insert in the vagina, and as a cream to apply to the inside of the vagina.
+Vaginal estrogen comes as a flexible ring, a vaginal insert, as a tablet to insert in the vagina, and as a cream to apply to the inside of the vagina.
 Estrogen vaginal rings are usually inserted in the vagina and left in place for 3 months.
 After 3 months, the ring is removed, and a new ring may be inserted if treatment is still needed.
+Vaginal estrogen inserts are usually inserted once daily at the same time for 2 weeks, then used once every 3 to 4 days (twice weekly) as long as treatment is needed.
 Estrogen vaginal tablets are usually inserted once a day for the first 2 weeks of treatment and then are inserted twice a week as long as treatment is needed.
 Estrace® brand vaginal cream is usually applied once daily for 2 to 4 weeks, and then applied one to three times a week.
 Premarin® brand vaginal cream product is usually applied according to a rotating schedule that alternates several weeks when the cream is applied every day with one week when the cream is not applied.
 Use vaginal estrogen at around the same time of day every time you use it.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use vaginal estrogen exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 To use the vaginal ring, follow these steps: